Love-Kogasa/PubilcServer/client/README.md

 ```

 Counter API example.
-This api can't run with default api server now, because I use vercel host for API server, server will run on read-only filesystem
+This api can't run with default api server now, because I use vercel for API server, server will run on read-only filesystem
 ```js
 var myserver = new PublicServer() myserver.number( false ).then( console.table )